-The SA Arid Lands Landscape Board is developing a new plan for the region.
+The SA Arid Lands Landscape Board has a new plan for the region.

-The draft Regional Landscape Plan 2021-2026 has been developed in line with the requirements of the Landscape South Australia Act 2019, and identifies five priorities for landscape management in the SA Arid Lands that will guide Board investment for the next five years.
+The Regional Landscape Plan 2021-2026 was developed in line with the requirements of the Landscape South Australia Act 2019, and identified five priorities for landscape management in the SA Arid Lands that will guide Board investment for the next five years.

 - Climate resilient region

 - Water management